Installation

 Typical configuration options include:

-- Selection of the Fortran compiler
+- Selection of the Fortran and C compilers

 - Compiler optimization and debugging flags

-- Enabling or disabling MPI support
+- Enabling or disabling MPI support (retrieval only)

 - Enabling OpenMP parallelization